 We created this guide in collaboration with guest author Marie Gouasmi, an expat living and working in Santiago.
 We’re thrilled she agreed to share her insider knowledge of Santiago, and help you choose the best place to stay in Santiago Chile for your own unique trip!

-Disclosure: This Where to Stay in Santiago Chile travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
-You don’t pay anything extra.
+Disclosure: This post contains affiliate links.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 What strikes you when first arriving in Santiago is the view over the Cordillera de los Andes mountains.
 Wherever you are in the city, on a clear day you will see the snowy summits behind the skyscrapers.